 There are two types of antenna used for satellite TV.
 The first is the offset design, as illustrate on the right.
-The second is a less common, classic satellite dish shape called "circular axi-symmetric".
+The second is a less common, classic dish shape called "circular axi-symmetric".

 The offset design has a single strong feed support arm at the bottom.
 The outline shape is not exactly circular.
 It is called offset because the beam elevation is typically about 30 deg when the front face of the dish is vertical.
 The advantage of this design is that the feed itself does not obstruct the beam.